xianyun06/vue-spa/README.md

 ## Documentation

-this boilerplate is extend from http://vuejs-templates.github.io/webpack.extend includes 'vue-loader'+'vuex'+'veu-resource'+'mint-ui'
+this boilerplate is extend from https://github.com/vuejs-templates/webpack the extends including 'vue-loader'+'vuex'+'veu-resource'+'mint-ui'

 Common topics are discussed in the [docs](http://vuejs-templates.github.io/webpack).
 Make sure to read it!